Advertise with Us!

 - Uses COBRA, Java RMI, and SOAP protocols for establishing communication

-Q: What do you mean by RESTful Web Services?
+Question: What do you mean by RESTful Web Services?
 What are the various advantages of the same?

-A: REST is a contraction for Representational State Transfer.
+Answer: REST is a contraction for Representational State Transfer.
 It is the stateless client-server architectural style for developing applications accessible over the Web.
 Web services using HTTP methods for implementing the REST architecture are called RESTful Web Services.

 Data and functionality serve as resources accessed by the URI in the REST architectural style.
 RESTful Web Services have desirable properties like Modifiability, Performance, and Scalability.
 Following are the important advantages of using RESTful Web Services: